gulshalla/shalla-text-editor/README.md

 Definitions: 50,000
 ```

 To use the dictionary or thesaurus, select some text and click the respective buttons in the toolbar.
-You can also right click the selection to open a custom context menu.
+You can also right click the selection to open a custom context menu and chose an option.
 This will open a dialog box with the result.

 Running spell check will underline and set the font to red for all words not in the dictionary.